leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What is the cause of eye strain?
 - My eye feels tired at the end of the day, why is that so?
 - I need to close my eyes at the end of the day, why so?
-- My eye feels a lot of strain, should I put some eyedrops?
+- My eye feels a lot of strain, should I put some [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - My eyes get tired easily, should I see a doctor?

 ## intent: tunnelvision-symptoms_signs-miscellaneous